SwiftKickMobile/TLLayoutTransitioning/README.md

 2. `UICollectionViewLayoutTransition` does not support supplementary views. `TLTransitionLayout` provides support for any supplementary view kinds specified in the initializer.

 3. `-[UICollectionView setCollectionViewLayout:animated:completion]` has [serious known bugs][3] in iOS7 and does not provide any animation options.
 TLLayoutTransitioning provides a robust alternative to this API with support for animation duration, 30+ easing curves and content offset control.
 This is done by using `CADisplayLink` to drive an interactive `TLTransitionLayout` as a non-interactive animation.
+Note that this approach may not perform as well as Core Animation with more complex cells.

 Check out the demos in the Examples workspace!